-Part 1: Background and Context Background Asthma is the most common long-term medical condition in children and young people (CYP) in the UK.
-Around 1 in 11 CYP are living with asthma every day (reference 1) and poor control can not only impact physical health but also psychological health and educational attainment.
-Asthma outcomes in the UK are amongst the worst in Europe (reference 2) and sadly, every year, children and young people in the UK continue to avoidably die from asthma.
+Asthma is the most common long-term medical condition in children and young people (CYP) in the UK.
+Around 1 in 11 CYP are living with asthma every day1 and poor control can not only impact physical health but also psychological health and educational attainment.

+Asthma outcomes in the UK are amongst the worst in Europe2 and sadly, every year, children and young people in the UK continue to avoidably die from asthma.

 Lack of knowledge of the basics of good asthma care is a significant avoidable factor in both asthma deaths and other poor asthma outcomes.
-New standards are needed to ensure that all who may care for a child with asthma are adequately trained and capable to do so, from health-care professionals to non-healthcare professionals to families and asthma sufferers themselves.
-NHS England and NHS Improvement have set out plans to reduce avoidable harm to CYP with asthma in the publication of the 'National Bundle of Care for CYP with Asthma', which takes a whole system approach to managing asthma.
+New standards aim to ensure that all who may care for a child with asthma are adequately trained and capable to do so, from health-care professionals to non-healthcare professionals to families and asthma sufferers themselves.

+NHS England has set out plans to reduce avoidable harm to CYP with asthma in the publication of the 'National Bundle of Care for CYP with Asthma', which takes a whole system approach to managing asthma.
 One component of this plan has been to address the educational needs of all people involved in the care of CYP with asthma and an important aspect in achieving this has been the development of the CYP National Asthma Capability Framework.
 This framework sets out standards of care that are required of any professional who may look after a child or young person with asthma, as well as resources to support professionals to meet these standards.

 This framework will ensure that:

-Children and young people with asthma will have access to skilled and knowledgeable health and non-healthcare professionals to ensure they receive excellent asthma care - Expectations are standardised across the country ensuring there is no geographical variation in knowledge and skills - Services and individuals understand what is expected of them and how to achieve it - Data collection will allow benchmarking The National Capabilities Framework for Professionals who care for Children and Young People with Asthma is aimed at anybody who may encounter a child or young person with asthma and includes childcare providers, those working in education, uniformed services, sports coaches, social services, local government and health care workers.
-Overview of the framework Health Education England has published this framework to allow individuals, employers, and integrated care systems (ICSs) to be aware of the skills and knowledge that are required to ensure they can safely care for a child and young person with asthma.
-The framework is aimed at both health and non-healthcare professionals across all aspects of a child's life, including childcare providers, education providers, uniformed services, sports coaches, social services and health care workers.
+Children and young people with asthma will have access to skilled and knowledgeable health and non-healthcare professionals to ensure they receive excellent asthma care

+- Expectations are standardised across the country ensuring there is no geographical variation in knowledge and skills - Services and individuals understand what is expected of them and how to achieve it - Data collection will allow benchmarking

+The National Capabilities Framework for Professionals who care for Children and Young People with Asthma is aimed at anybody who may encounter a child or young person with asthma and includes childcare providers, those working in education, uniformed services, sports coaches, social services, local government and health care workers.